dan-t/vim-hsimport/README.md

 If the symbol/identifier is contained in multiple modules, then a selection dialog is shown.

 In conjunction to the [hsimport](<https://github.com/dan-t/hsimport>) command the Vim plugin also uses the command [hdevtools](<https://github.com/bitc/hdevtools/>) and the Vim plugin [vim-hdevtools](<https://github.com/bitc/vim-hdevtools/>).

+I highly recommend the usage of [cabal-cargs](<https://github.com/dan-t/cabal-cargs>) for the configuration of `hdevtools` and `vim-hsimport`, see the configuration section for further details.

 Currently you need to use forks of `hdevtools` and `vim-hdevtools` to get a working version of `vim-hsimport`, please see the installation section for details.